hiteshsalavi/tdd-kata/README.md

 ## Prerequisites

 - Docker
-- Docker Buildx (Mostlikely, already installed with Docker)
+- Docker Buildx [Most likely already installed with Docker]

 ## Getting Started

-To build and run the container, follow these steps:
+Guide will help you build, run & cleanup. follow these steps:

 1. **Build and Run the Container**